MarkPearlCoZa/Blog_General/_posts/2016-01-16-Ultimate-Developer-Keyboard.md

 #### Led section to show current layer ####

-One of my irratances of the ErgoDox is guessing what layer you are currently on.
+One of my irritations of the ErgoDox is guessing what layer you are currently on.

 I would add additional LED display to the top left of the keyboard which would graphically display what layer the keyboard is currently on.#